 - Establish and maintain protocols and procedures for safe and effective running of Children’s Ministry.

-- To ensure the appropriate set up of rooms and care of Children’s Ministry space.
+- Ensure the appropriate set up of rooms and care of Children’s and youth Ministry space.

 Promotion, Recruitment, Screening & Training:

 - Recruit, train, resource and mentor teachers and volunteers.

 - Cooperate with the Responsible Ministry: Screening in Faith initiative.

 - The Children’s and Youth Ministry Team – including Teachers and Nursery volunteers – meet regularly to support their efforts and address concerns.

 - Parish Priest and Churchwardens – keep informed of plans and concerns.